Sperryfreak01/PlexEmail/README.md

-PlexMX
+#PlexMX

 ## Introduction
-This python script utilizes the Plex server API to identify and email users of the newly added files, an optional webpage with additional information is also generated
+PlexMX (pronounced "PlexMex")This python script utilizes the Plex server API to identify and email users of the newly added files, an optional webpage with additional information is also generated

 ## Supported Environments